Skip to main content

 stk use workspace

-To create the Application, initiate the process by utilizing the App Plugins from the Starter in the HTML Stack.
-Execute the command:
+To create the Application, use the Starter from the HTML Stack.
+Run:

 stk create app name-of-the-app studio-name/stack-name@stack-version/starter-name